 The Tasks of the Planning Phase

-The Planning Phase is a time of preparation.
-During this phase, you will not only decide what your library district will look like, but you will gather information that will allow the district to be created in a smooth and orderly way.
+The planning phase is a time of preparation.
+During this phase, you will not only decide what your library district will look like, you will also gather information that will allow the district to be created in a smooth and orderly way.
 Some of this information will be used only after the district has been created or expanded.
 Knowing what needs to be done and having plans ready will make the hectic first few months of a new district’s life much easier for everyone involved.
-The working group’s efforts in the Planning Phase, in other words, will culminate in the official actions of the new district’s library board during the

 Related Articles